deiscc/workflow/src/installing-workflow/experimental-native-ingress.md

 Now that Helm is installed and the repository has been added, install Workflow with a native ingress by running:

 ```
-$ helm install deis/workflow --namespace deis --set global.experimental_native_ingress=true,controller.platform_domain=deis.com
+$ helm install deis/workflow --namespace deis --set global.experimental_native_ingress=true,controller.platform_domain=deis.cc
 ```

 Where `controller.platform_domain` is a **required** parameter that is traditionally not required for Workflow that is explained in the next section.
-In this example we are using `deis.com` for `$hostname`.
+In this example we are using `deis.cc` for `$hostname`.

 Helm will install a variety of Kubernetes resources in the `deis` namespace.
 Wait for the pods that Helm launched to be ready.
 Monitor their status by running: